-The athletic program of CCA is the most visible statement of the school to the outside community.
-Therefore the athletes must conduct themselves in a manner that represents Christ and the school.
+The athletic program of CCA has one of the most visible impressions of the school to the outside community.
+Therefore, CCA athletes must conduct themselves in a manner that represents Christ and the school.
 The following list is not meant to be inclusive of all concerns.

-- 1. Support and respect the faculty, students, parents and property of CCA. - 2.
-Never be abusive or disrespectful to officials, coaches, teammates, parents or visiting teams. - 3.
+- 1. Support and respect the faculty, students, parents, and property of CCA. - 2.
+Never be abusive or disrespectful to officials, coaches, teammates, parents, or visiting teams. - 3.
 Demonstrate Christian sportsmanship to all visiting teams. - 4.
 Play within the letter and spirit of the rule of the sport. - 5.
 Never use profanity. - 6.
 Always play to the best of your ability. - 7.
 Cheer and support your teammates.

-It is the expectation that student athletes at CCA would not be ejected from any contest.
-Ejection from a contest for unsportsmanlike behavior will result in a minimum of a one game suspension.
+It is the expectation that CCA's student-athletes would not be ejected from any contest.
+Ejection from a contest for unsportsman like behavior will result in a minimum of a one-game suspension.

-Student-athletes, who receive two disciplinary penalties (yellow card, technical foul, unsportsmanlike conduct, etc.) throughout the year, will be required to meet with the Athletic Director and may be suspended for a game(s).
+Student-athletes who receive two disciplinary penalties (yellow card, technical foul, unsportsmanlike conduct, etc.) throughout the year, will be required to meet with the Athletic Director and may be suspended for a game(s).